EEA-report: State of Europe’s waters not good

 Share article:

 Only 37% of Europe’s surface waters achieved ‘good or high ecological status’ and only 29% achieved ‘good chemical status’ from 2015 to 2021.
 This means a vast majority of Europe’s water bodies still fails to meet the objectives of the Water Framework Directive.
-Today the European Environment Agency (EEA) published the new report Europe’s State of Water 2024 that shows Europe’s waters did not improve but deteriorated between 2015 and 2021.
+Today the European Environment Agency (EEA) published the new report Europe’s State of Water 2024 that shows the state of Europe’s waters is not good.

 Water bodies failing to achieve good ecological status in 2021 according the third River Basin Management Plans (RMBP’s ) by river basin district.
 Source: EEA.